johanchouquet/seed/frontend/app/README.md

         ready: 'start'
 ```

 By default the component will expose its context in full, so if there is a `model` object in the context it will be visible as `myReusableComponent.model`.
-If you want to expose only certain properties, i.e. api, then you can tell the spec to expose a single object using `$exports`
+If you want to expose only certain properties, i.e. an api, then you can tell the spec to expose a single object using `$exports`.

 ```coffeescript
 define: